jkotra/jkotra.github.io/content/portfolio/index.md

 <img src="/images/pdfunlockr.png" width="120" height="180" alt="PDFUnlockR" align="right">

 <div>
 PDFUnlockR is a powerful app to remove passwords and encryption from PDF files.
-It is capable of bulk processing.
+It is capable of bulk processing (decryption).

-Made with <a href="https://reactnative.dev/">React Native.</a> and under the hood, uses <a href="https://github.com/qpdf/qpdf">QPDF</a> library.
+Made with <a href="https://reactnative.dev/">React Native</a>, and under the hood, uses <a href="https://github.com/qpdf/qpdf">QPDF</a> library.

 <a href="/posts/pdfunlockr-technical-essay/">Read: Making the best PDF Unlocker / Decryptor App</a>